sopra-fs23-group-29/sopra-fs23-group-29-server/README.md

 which handle all the game logic with the help of the [entity classes](https://github.com/sopra-fs23-group-29/sopra-fs23-group-29-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/game/entity).
 The [questions](https://github.com/sopra-fs23-group-29/sopra-fs23-group-29-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/game/controller) package handles all tasks regarding fetching country data and generating the questions needed to play the game.
 This package contains the connection to the [restcountries API](https://restcountries.com/) which is used to fetch country data.

 ### API Stability
 Due to repeated problems with the used [API](https://restcountries.com) the [CountryService Class](/src/main/java/ch/uzh/ifi/hase/soprafs23/game/questions/restCountry/CountryService.java) is implemented with a fallback.
 Upon initialization of the service, it checks the responsiveness of the API.
 If the server is not online, the service uses static, locally stored [data](/src/main/resources/countriesV31.json) to generate questions.
+If the service operates in "offline" mode, each 60 seconds a new try to reach the API is launched.
+If successful, the service switches back to the online API.

 ## Launch & Deployment